Above / Does Day Light Saving Time provide a better Good Morning, America! for the nation?

 That looks unlikely.
 In a search of bills pending in the U.S. Congress this year and last year, none mention daylight saving.

 Readers!
-Please write comments below.
+If you have any comments you’d like to share, kindly provide feedback below.
 Include first and last names.
 Share your thoughts.
 Times they are changin’.
 Thanks.